microsoft/InnerEye-DeepLearning/docs/building_models.md

   * `MetricsAcrossAllRuns.csv` combines the data from all the `metrics.csv` files.
   * `Test_outliers.txt` and `Val_outliers.txt` highlight particular outlier scores (both Dice and Hausdorff) in the test and validation sets respectively.
-* The same "additional files" as for a single model, except that there is no `train_stats.csv`.

 ### Using Tensorboard